andrew/ultimate-awesome/README.md

 - [awesome-sre-cheatsheets](https://github.com/michaelkkehoe/awesome-sre-cheatsheets) - A curated list of cheatsheets for SRE.
 - [awesome-llm-role-playing-with-persona](https://github.com/neph0s/awesome-llm-role-playing-with-persona) - Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
 - [awesome-marketing](https://github.com/ninjasort/awesome-marketing) - A curated list of resources related to internet marketing.
-- [awesome-rescript](https://github.com/rescript-lang/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome-django-security](https://github.com/vintasoftware/awesome-django-security) - A collection of Django security-related tools and libs.